forquare/hashbang0.com/content/post/2008-04-14-fixing-a-macbook-power-transformer.md

 [<img src="http://i9.photobucket.com/albums/a55/forquare/Macbook/n309601224_925588_4200.jpg" width="182" height="137" class="alignright" style="border: 0; float: right" />][1]

-Just over a week agao I found that my Macbook wasn't charging, but the charger was plugged in and on.
+Just over a week ago I found that my MacBook wasn't charging, but the charger was plugged in and on.
 I inspected the cable and found that it had melted just outside of the transformer!

 I temporarily fixed it with some blue insulation tape, but today, it failed all together :(